MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/capabilities-xml-elements.md

 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 1951643d-e3ca-4d04-bc0c-10d9d0b35dad
-description: "The tables in this topic describe child elements of the capabilities XML and are grouped by the areas they support.
-The default value of each capabilities element is false.
-If the element is not specified in the capabilities XML returned by the ISocialProvider::GetCapabilities method, the value of the element is equal to false."
+description: "The tables in this topic describe child elements of the capabilities XML and are grouped by the areas they support."
 ---

-# Capabilities XML Elements
+# Capabilities XML elements

 The tables in this topic describe child elements of the **capabilities** XML and are grouped by the areas they support.
 The default value of each **capabilities** element is **false**.
 If the element is not specified in the **capabilities** XML returned by the [ISocialProvider::GetCapabilities](isocialprovider-getcapabilities.md) method, the value of the element is equal to **false**.

 For an overview description of **capabilities** XML, see [XML for Capabilities](xml-for-capabilities.md).
 For an example of **capabilities** XML, see [Capabilities XML Example](capabilities-xml-example.md).
 For a complete definition of the Microsoft Outlook Social Connector (OSC) provider XML schema, including which elements are required or optional, see [Outlook Social Connector Provider XML Schema](outlook-social-connector-provider-xml-schema.md).

-## Capabilities for Supporting Friends
+## Capabilities for supporting friends

 The following table shows elements that apply to any form of synchronization of friends or non-friends.